VH-Lab/NDI-matlab/docs/reference/+ndi/neuron.m.md

    DATA is the data for the probe.
 T is a time structure, in units of TIMEREF if it is an ndi.time.timereference object or in units of the epoch if an epoch is passed.
 The TIMEREF is returned.

-Help for ndi.neuron/readtimeseries is inherited from superclass NDI.ELEMENT.TIMESERIES
+Help for ndi.neuron/readtimeseries is inherited from superclass ndi.element.timeseries
 ```

 ---